JohannesBuchner/nway/_sources/getstarted.rst

    Sometimes there are ``commands`` you can copy-paste.

-* start by `installing nway <install>`_.
+* start by `installing nway <installation>`_.
 Do not forget to download the example data files so you can follow the tutorial!

 * Learn basic to advanced use in the `User guide: Matching catalogs <matching>`_.